NEllis280/MSIX_Automation/README.md

 how to use the MSIX-Automation module to provide a file path on the local machine to an existing installer and then package it into .msix format.

+- **ConvertTo-MSIXExampleExecutionAlias.ps1**: This script serves as an example of how to use the MSIX-Automation module to package into .msix format, and perform additional edits to customize.
+Here, the application is opened and an execution alias is added, allowing for calling the app via command line.
+The package is then repacked and signed.

 - **MSIX-LOBIntune Module**: This is a PowerShell Module that contains functions necessary to upload an .msix application to the Intune service or to update an existing .msix application.